 East of I35, 6th Street has developed it's own vibrant, growing bohemian community of upscale stores, award winning food truck courts, great bars and live music venues and some of the best new restaurants in Austin.

 Sixth Street is Austin's entertainment showpiece, and deservedly so.
 13 miles of Austin's best entertainment.
-Great events like the Austin Mardi Gras celebration, SXSW, The Republic of Texas Bikers Rally, the Pecan Street Festival, New Year's Ball Drop and Sixth's Street infamous Halloween celebration all make for great times with great people.
+Great events like the Austin Mardi Gras celebration, SXSW, The Republic of Texas Bikers Rally, the Pecan Street Festival and Sixth's Street infamous Halloween celebration all make for great times with great people.

 Rainey Street in downtown Austin, Texas was once a quiet residential road that stretched almost to the banks of Lady Bird Lake.
 Because of its proximity to downtown and its quintessential Austin-ness, the sleepy street was eventually classified as a Historic District and soon after morphed into a bustling hub of bars, lounges and food trailers happily servicing locals and downtown tourists alike.
 Tap our Best Bars on Rainey Street page for tips on where to go there.